Undergraduate Application Procedures

 Conditional Admission of Transfer Applicants

 San Francisco State University may conditionally admit transfer applicants based on their self-reported academic preparation and courses planned for completion.
-All accepted applicants are required to submit official transcripts of all college-level work completed and final review will be conducted prior to the start of semester to ensure that those admitted completed all required courses satisfactorily.
+The campus will monitor the final terms to ensure that those admitted complete all required courses satisfactorily.
+All accepted applicants are required to submit an official transcript of all college-level work completed.
 The University may rescind admission for any student who is found not to be eligible after the final transcript has been evaluated.
 In no case may such documents be received and validated by the University any later than a student’s registration for their second term of CSU enrollment.

 Students with Disabilities